Madagascar in a few words

 Practical information

-• A passport valid for 6 months from the date of return.
+• A passport valid for at least 6 months after your return date.

 • A return or onward ticket.

-• An accommodation address (hotel name, rental address, etc.).
+• Proof of accommodation (hotel name, rental address, etc.)

-Since 1 January 2016, a tourist tax of €10 must be paid by all foreigners entering Madagascar.
+Since January 1, 2016, a tourism tax of €10 must be paid by all foreign nationals entering Madagascar.

-Information on customs and police formalities is provided for guidance only.
-Under no circumstances will Corsair be held responsible if you are not in good standing with the authorities.
+Information regarding customs and immigration formalities is provided for reference only.
+Corsair cannot be held responsible if you are not compliant with the authorities' requirements.

-To prepare your trip, we recommend that you consult the website of the Madagascar Tourist Office.
+To prepare for your trip, we recommend visiting the website of the Madagascar Tourism Office.

 Good to know

-• Do not take all your savings with you when travelling,
+• Do not carry all your cash with you while moving around.

-• If you have to travel at night, take a taxi, even for a short trip.
-Avoid walking in the evening or at night.
+• If you need to travel at night, always take a taxi, even for short distances.
+Avoid going out on foot after dark.

-• Given the mosquitoes and the risk of malaria and chikungunya, remember to take a preventive and repellent treatment and cover your arms and legs.
+• To protect against mosquitoes and the risk of malaria and chikungunya, bring preventive medication and repellent, and keep your arms and legs covered.

-We also recommend that you visit the France Diplomatie website for more information.
+We also recommend visiting the France Diplomatie website for more information.

 Services